GatorGauge/GatorGauge/README.md

 # GatorGauge

-GatorGauge is a tool made for professors to gasily gain information on labs and practicals completed by their classes.
-GatorGauge enables professors to download and analyze the information in student repositories in order to gain knowlende on how long the projects took, the average number of commits, and where students had the most difficulty.
+GatorGauge is a tool made for professors to gasily gain information on abs and practicals completed by their classes.
+GatorGauge enables professors to download and analyze the information in student repositories in order to gain knowlende on how long the projects took, the average number of commits, where students had the most difficulty.
 This tool can be used by future students as well, allowing them to gain the same information about the course work.

 ## Installation